 Course Info and Lab Notes

-- TAs will be present in CCSB 3.1202 for the first 10 minutes of their office hours.
+- TAs will be present in CCSB G.0512 for their office hours.

-- If nobody is present or expected, they will leave.
+- If nobody is present or expected, they may leave.

 - If you need to meet a TA at another time, send them email.